 6. 2015 ALCS: Royals 4, Blue Jays 2

 This one didn’t go the full seven, which pushes it down this list a little … but only just a little.
 This was the series, if 2014 hadn’t made it abundantly clear already, just how overpowering of a home-field advantage the Royals had in this series.
 They won every home game, all of them in inspiring fashion, culminating in a thrilling Game 6 victory which featured a 45-minute rain delay with the game tied in the eighth inning.
 (The Blue Jays had just scored two runs, on José Bautista’s second home run of the game, to tie it.)
 When we returned, the Royals scored their run when Lorenzo Cain came all the way home on an Eric Hosmer single, the second time that postseason he had done that.
-Davis, staying in the game after the delay, finished the Astros off in the ninth.
+Davis, staying in the game after the delay, finished the Jays off in the ninth.

 7. 2011 NLDS: Brewers 3, D-backs 2

 Maybe the most unappreciated Division Series of the decade.
-Another series where the home team won every game, this one featured superstars doing superstar things (Paul Goldschmidt was a monster this series) but it came down to a role player having an incredible moment at just the right time.
+Another series where the home team won every game, this one featured superstars doing superstar things (Paul Goldschmidt was a monster this series), but it came down to a role player having an incredible moment at just the right time.
 In the decisive Game 5, in the bottom of the 10th, Nyjer Morgan came to the plate with Carlos Gómez (who had just stolen second) in scoring position.
 On a 2-2 count, he slapped a single up the middle to give the Brewers a walk-off win and their first postseason victory in nearly 30 years.
-And you have to listen to the Bob Uecker call.
+And you have to listen to Bob Uecker's call.

 8. 2012 NLDS: Cardinals 3, Nationals 2